 Is Hijab Mandatory in Islam?
 Complete Islamic Ruling for US Muslims

 The practice of Hijab (head covering and modest dress) is perhaps the most visible expression of Muslim female identity in the USA, often sparking intense public debate and personal questions about its necessity.
 For Muslim women and girls, understanding the true legal status of Hijab is paramount, as it determines a core religious obligation (Fardh).
 Is this requirement based on cultural tradition or a divine command?
 Islamic Law (Sharia) provides clear, decisive answers that govern public dress and modesty.
+To definitively answer whether Does God Command Hijab? provides the mandate, one must analyze the primary texts.
 My goal is to present the complete ruling on this matter, rooted in the primary sources.
 The Hijab is mandatory (Fardh) in Islam, as the Qur'an contains explicit commands requiring adult women to cover their hair, neck, and the general shape of their body in public.

 In this article, I will conduct a direct, factual complete Islamic ruling, detailing the specific commands of the Qur'an and the subsequent interpretations by the classical scholars.
 I will clarify the components of the required covering and address the purpose of Hijab—namely, maintaining the dignity and safety of the Muslim woman in society.
 My aim is to use clear, understandable language to provide every Muslim in the United States with the certainty and confidence to understand and fulfill this fundamental religious duty.